December 1, 1999: WTO + SPD = WTF

-While most of the historical attention lavished on the events of WTO Week in Seattle since 1999 has been focused on the notorious turmoil downtown, for many of us who lived in Seattle at the time, the Seattle Police Department’s brazen paramilitary invasion of the city’s ultra-liberal Capitol Hill neighborhood on the date in focus here still stands out as vividly as the previous day’s internationally infamous downtown melee.
+While most of the historical attention lavished on the events of WTO Week in Seattle since 1999 has been focused on the notorious turmoil downtown, for many of us who lived in Seattle at the time, the Seattle Police Department’s brazen paramilitary invasion of our city’s ultra-liberal Capitol Hill neighborhood on the date in focus here still stands out as vividly as the previous day’s internationally infamous downtown melee.

 SPD’s November 30 tear-gas free-for-all and December 1 morning mass arrests were already appalling enough as the 7 p.m.-to-dawn curfew imposed downtown began that evening.
-But when SPD began following a large group of protesters out of the so-called “no-protest zone” decreed by Seattle Mayor Paul Schell and up Denny Way towards the Hill, their curious detour would soon lead to a new outrage: namely, the spectacle of riot-gear-clad police and camo-clad National Guardsmen, brandishing tear gas, flash bombs, and rubber bullets, running amok in the bohemian heart of the most densely populated American West Coast urban neighborhood north of San Francisco.
+But when SPD began following a large group of protesters out of the so-called “no-protest zone” decreed by Seattle Mayor Paul Schell and up Denny Way towards the Hill, their curious detour would soon beget a fresh carceral outrage: namely, the spectacle of riot-gear-clad police and camo-clad National Guardsmen, brandishing tear gas, flash bombs, and rubber bullets, running amok in the bohemian heart of the most densely populated American West Coast urban neighborhood north of San Francisco.

 Small police-protester skirmishes had already occurred on Capitol Hill the night before, but on this night the Hill hosted a major SPD assault which began downtown around 7 p.m., when several hundred protesters voted to march towards the Hill in order to avoid violating the curfew.
 Reaching Broadway around 7:45 p.m., they met another large group already demonstrating there.
 By 8 p.m., some five hundred protesters were marching up and down Broadway, denouncing SPD’s presence and behavior on the Hill.